 We know that there are many great people creating awareness and understanding of inclusion and barriers to participation.
 Here we name a few of our favourites.

 Senator Jordon Steele-John is the youngest ever Australian senator, and if that wasn’t impressive enough, he’s also the first person with disability to sit in the upper house of the Australian Parliament.
-You can watch his first speech in Parliament here.
+Check out his first speech in Parliament here.

-Carly Findlay is a writer, speaker, disability activist and super stylish fashionista!
+Carly Findlay OAM is a writer, speaker, disability activist, and super stylish fashionista!
 She started out blogging about her skin condition, Ichthyosis, which has led to numerous awards and accolades.

-Dylan Alcott is an Australian Paralympic athlete, Triple J radio host and motivational speaker.
-He became the youngest wheelchair basketball gold medallist in history at the 2008 Beijing Paralympics.
+Dylan Alcott, AOM is a former Australian Paralympic athlete, radio host, motivational speaker, and 2022 Australian of the Year.
+Dylan became the youngest wheelchair basketball gold medallist in history at the 2008 Beijing Paralympics, and is the only man to complete the Golden Slam in quad singles.

-Now Dylan is giving young Australians with disability more opportunities to get involved in sport and study through the Dylan Alcott Foundation.
+Since retiring from professional tennis in 2022, Dylan is focusing on giving young Australians with disability more opportunities to get involved in sport and study through the Dylan Alcott Foundation, and using his platform to advocate for the rights of people with a disability.

 Alastair McEwin is Australia’s Disability Discrimination Commissioner and an accomplished human rights advocate.